infominer33/infominer33.github.io/README.md

 Ultimately, I have plenty of interesting personal projects, and put a lot of effort into everything I work on.
 So while I'm open to opportunities, the number of clients I'm available to work with is limited.

-Do **contact me** if you need content related to Self-Sovereign, Blockchain, and Decentralized Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)
+Do **contact me** if you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)

 My aim: Create content of the highest quality, relating complex subjects in a concise fashion—supplying essential details, with plenty of references for further study.